Lewis Hamilton is now part owner of the Denver Broncos

-Seven-time Formula 1 champion Lewis Hamilton is now part owner of the National Football League’s Denver Broncos, the team announced Tuesday.
+(Motor Authority) — Seven-time Formula 1 champion Lewis Hamilton is now part owner of the National Football League’s Denver Broncos, the team announced.

 “We’re delighted to welcome seven-time Formula 1 world champion Sir Lewis Hamilton to our ownership group,” Walton said in a statement announcing the addition of the motorsports star, who was knighted last year.
 “He is a champion competitor who knows what it takes to lead a winning team and a fierce advocate for global equality, including in his own sport.”